We began the drive from Nashville to Memphis, not knowing what to expect. We knew Memphis meant ‘Elvis’. What more could there be?

 So Memphis gave us Sun Studios, Elvis and Rock & Roll.
 Isn’t that enough for one city?

 As you walk closer you see the large Lorraine Motel neon sign, you then realize the cars parked below the rooms are authentic to 1968.
 And then you see a large white wreath on the balcony where Dr King was assassinated.
 You get a flashback.
 There.
-It’s the lifeless body of Dr King while the young Jesse Jackson is beside him pointing in the direction of the fatal gunshots.
+It’s the lifeless body of Dr King while the young Jesse Jackson, Andrew Young, Hosea Williams and Ralph Abernathy are pointing in the direction of the fatal gunshots.
 And so you enter the museum uneasy, and unsure or what awaits.

-The culmination of the multi level exhibit is the open view of the two bedrooms occupied by Dr King and his entourage.
+And then it all comes to an abrupt, disconcerting full stop.
+The multi-level exhibit is now the open view of the two bedrooms occupied by Dr King and his entourage.
 Amazingly, both rooms are unchanged since April 4 1968.
 They have been maintained as a memorial ever since that fateful day.
 While beyond, also through a window, is the balcony where Dr King lay after being shot, and a clear view of the boarding house from where the shot was fired.
-It’s a dramatic full stop to the story you’ve just been told.
+It’s a dramatic finish to the story but clearly, not the end of the struggle.

 Visit Memphis.
 It is enchanting in that ‘old southern charm’ kind of way, it’s uplifting with its important story of the music we grew up with and it’s sobering with an honest depiction of hate and those who fought to overcome it.
 You’ll leave Memphis having experienced things you won’t, and can’t, find anywhere else.
 Just what the traveller wants, right?